 The lens of the human eye is a remarkable piece of anatomy.
-This crystalline lens is the part of the eye that focuses images.
-It works similarly to a camera lens, though it might be more accurate to say a camera lens works similar to an eye lens.
+This crystalline lens is the part of the eye that focuses light from the world around us into clear images our brain can interpret.
+It works in a similar way as a camera lens, though it might be more accurate to say a camera lens works similar to the eye.

-Over time, the lens can become cloudy.
+Over time, the lens can become cloudy and cause blurry vision and obscure your sight.
 The cause of the cloudiness is a process called denaturation.
 This is the same process that causes egg whites to go from clear to white when cooked.
 Denaturation is irreversible.

-When it occurs in the human eye, it gets called a cataract.
+When denaturation occurs in the human eye, it is called a cataract.
 Cataracts significantly interfere with vision.

 Cataracts are most often found in the elderly.
-Up to 50 percent of people between age 65 and 70 have cataracts that are bad enough to interfere with activities of daily living.
+Up to 50% of people between the ages of 65 and 70 have cataracts that are bad enough to interfere with their daily living.

-Risk factors like smoking, poor diet, exposure to UV rays, and chemotherapy or radiation can make you more likely to develop cataracts.
+Risk factors like smoking, poor diet, prolonged exposure to UV rays, and being exposed to chemotherapy or radiation can make you more likely to develop cataracts.
 Trauma and chronic use of steroids can also increase the risk and may lead to the formation of cataracts at a relatively early age.

-Cataracts can cause glare, reduced visual acuity, impairment of color vision and the appearance of halos.
-Ability to perceive contrast may also be reduced.
+Cataracts can cause glare, reduced visual acuity, impairment of color vision, and the appearance of halos.
+The ability to perceive contrast may also be reduced.

 The good news is that modern cataract surgery can often be done without stitches or even incisions.
-There has never been more treatment options than we have today.
+There has never been more treatment options than we have today to correct blurred vision due to cataracts.

-This is a painless procedure that takes very little time.
-It is one of the most common surgeries in the US today.
+Cataract removal is a painless procedure that takes very little time.
+It is one of the most common eye surgeries performed in the US annually.

 Only one eye at a time will be done.
 You will never be asked to have both eyes treated at the same surgical appointment.

-Historically, it was common for the lens to simply be removed and not get replaced.
+Historically, in traditional cataract surgery it was common for the lens to simply be removed and not get replaced.
 Patients were “aphakic” — without lenses — and prescribed very thick glasses to help them see.

 These days, intra-ocular lens implants are a standard part of treatment.
 It is rare to run into a situation where it is contra-indicated or not possible to insert them.

 Although many people object to wearing glasses with very thick lenses because they are unattractive, this is not the primary reason that replacement lenses have become the standard of care.
-Aphakic eyes are at increased risk of developing serious eye disorders, including retinal detachments and glaucoma.
+Aphakic eyes are at increased risk of developing serious eye disorders, including retinal detachments, glaucoma, and age-related macular degeneration.

-These days, it is possible to get lenses with additional functionality, such as correcting astigmatism (Toric lenses) or correcting distance vision (Prebyopia Correcting lenses).
-However, such lenses are often not covered by Medicare or other health insurance providers.
+These days, it is possible to get replacement contact lenses with additional functionality, such as correcting astigmatism (Toric lenses) or correcting distance vision (presbyopia-correcting lenses).
+However, such lenses are often not covered by Medicare or health insurance providers.
 They are typically excluded from coverage as “not medically necessary.”

 Patients who wish to have such lenses typically cover them out of pocket.
-In many cases, they do so in order to not have deal with the extra hassle and expense of wearing glasses.
-Though there are cases where such lenses are contra-indicated.
+In many cases, they do so in order to not have deal with the extra hassle and expense of wearing glasses even after refractive surgery.
+However, there are cases where such lenses are contra-indicated.

 Prior to surgery, you will need to have one or more appointments in preparation for the procedure.
-Typically, the physician will go over your history and talk to you about options.
+Typically, our cataract surgeons will go over your medical and vision history and talk to you about your options for achieving clear vision.

-There may be a separate appointment to discuss the logistics of surgery and run measurements, such as:
+There may be a separate appointment to discuss the logistics of surgery and take measurements such as:

 - Lenstar A-Scan Biometry